-In light of recent scandals of privacy violations by big corporations, people have become wary of their privacy rights.
+In light of recent scandals of privacy violations by big corporations, people have become weary of their privacy rights.
 Mobile marketing is always in the grey area in that regard because it is in the business of collecting or tracking user data.

 Crossing the line can cause irreparable reputational damage.
 People want their privacy to be respected, so that should be one of the aims of your marketing campaign—offer clear ways of opting out if people no longer want to receive marketing communication from you.

 You have a huge company that is successful in its own right.
 Whatever marketing tactics you employ as part of your bigger strategy works.
 You are content with the kind of results you are getting.
 And it is only natural you are wondering “Why does mobile marketing strategy matter?” and why you need a strategy at all; after all, you can just do more of the same marketing on mobile platforms.
 The answer is simple—even though success is a reality, its effects are only temporary.
 The mobile advertising market is a fast-growing environment and if you are not quick enough to claim your share, you will be fighting for scraps in the future.

 Whether you are starting from scratch or revising your marketing strategy, it is necessary to get the fundamentals down.
 If you want your marketing campaign to succeed, you have to carefully plan your strategy.